 Canal Restoration begins.
-Promoted and funded in part by the newly designated Brecon Beacons National Park.
+Promoted and funded in part by the newly designated Brecon Beacons National Park (now known as the Bannau Brycheiniog National Park).
 The first major works were started with the rebuilding of Brynich lock, and restoration of the Brynich Aqueduct south of Brecon.

 Electric drawbridge installation completed at Talybont-on-Usk.
 Contract price for reconstruction of this bridge was £12,721.11p.
 Local residents protested during the construction to ensure there were sufficient safety measures in place to protect the public whilst the bridge was being operated.